grimme-lab/xtb_docs/source/dev_python.rst

  Using PEEQ in Python
 ----------------------

-This section describes the workaround to use the periodic electronegativity equilibration (PEEQ) method.
-This method is currently under development and includes periodic boundary conditions for systems containing elements up to radon.
-The parametrization is currently being finalized, so the following tutorial is especially for our alpha testers.
+In this section the application programmable interface (API) of the ``peeq`` program package is described.
+It is currently the most convenient way to use GFN0-xTB under periodic boundary conditions, while we are developing the missing infrastructure in the ``xtb`` program.
+This guide should provide our alpha testers a reference for using the ``peeq`` program package from Python
 If you are interested in being listed as an alpha tester please send a request to the `xtb-mailing list <xtb@thch.uni-bonn.de>`_.

 .. warning:: ``peeq`` is still work in progress!